CumpsD/dotfiles/README.md

 # In case you want to have a GUI, run the following instead:
 ./setup-system --with-gui

-# On Ubuntu, also run:
-sudo ./install ubuntu

-# On WSL, also run:
-sudo ./install wsl

-# If you want all .NET Core versions, also run:
-sudo ./install dotnet

 # At this point, it might be needed to explicitly run fisher and Oh My Fish! to get our shell setup
 fish
 fisher